nvibert/terraform-vmc-sentinel/README.md

 We're going to walk through each item to make it easy for folks to use this provider.

+# The following command initiates the 'terraform-provider-vmc'.
+The only data required is the refresh token.
+This one can be obtained by going to your VMC account.
+Click on your username and then 'My Tokens' and generate a token.

 `provider "vmc" {
   refresh_token = ""
 }`

+# Note the token can added as a variable or manually input in the main.tf file.
+# Likewise, you need to input the Org ID.
+The Org ID can be found on your VMC Console.

 `data "vmc_org" "my_org" {
   id = ""
 }`

+# VMC Connected Accounts : this is the list of AWS accounts that have previously been connected to your VMC Org.
+Remember: in VMC on AWS, we need an AWS account to link up.

 `data "vmc_connected_accounts" "my_accounts" {
   org_id = data.vmc_org.my_org.id